/services/tree-service/shrub-disease-treatment/

 Adelgids are insect pests that can damage the growth of trees by sucking out the plant’s contents.
 Adelgids solely feed on conifers, including Douglas fir, hemlock, larch, pine and spruce.
 They can produce white, cottony tufts on branches, twigs, bark, needles and cones.
 When active in large quantities, they may cause yellowing, premature needle droppage and dieback.

-Japanese leaf beetleviburnum leaf beetle larvae
+Japanese leaf beetle

 willow leaf beetle